Alzymologist/metadata-offline-project/milestone_1.md

 ### Proposed solution

+Typical implementation discussed above have many features useless in our case - such as dynamic modification of accumulator, zero-knowledge, asymmetric key management, etc. In our case, however, only static accumulator with publicly known components is needed.
+This brings us to the simplest and leanest protocol design:

-We propose to use Benaloh/de Mare scheme with GF(2^256) as hash function, store accumulator value on chain for signature checks and use it to force hot side to prove, that it can indeed factor a publicly known number into metadata unit hash.
+We propose to use Benaloh/de Mare scheme with GF(2^256) as hash function, store accumulator value on chain for signature checks and use it to force hot side to prove to cold device and chain itself, that it can indeed factor a publicly known accumulator into hash of metadata units it transmits.

 The basic flow of the protocol thus is following.
 Accumulator storing all metadata unit hashes is computed on runtime build time and its value is stored on chain (some seeding value with, for example, genesis hash, or out-of-metadata information - such as units - could also be included).
 When hot client plans to transmit metadata section to cold device, it computes accumulator value excluding hashes of inuts in that metadata section.
-This value is transmitted alongside metadata section to effectively prove that hot device does indeed use the valid metadata in transmission, and the cold device could use every metadata section packet to compute complete metadata accumulator value and include it into signing sponge function for check on-chain.
+This value is transmitted alongside metadata section (in header) to effectively prove that hot device does indeed use the valid metadata in transmission, and the cold device could use every metadata section packet to compute complete metadata accumulator value and include it into signing sponge function for check on-chain.

 This approach gives maximum freedom of what particular signing design considers desieable amount of metadata to be transmitted - for example, we could even give docs space in metadata units.
 Sections of metadata could be transmitted repeatedly making paging possible.